Jays-T/photography_philosophy_v1/README.md

 * <a href="https://esprima.org/demo/validate.html">Esprima JavaScript Checker</a>
 * <a href="https://jshint.com/">JsHint JavaScript Checker</a>

-## This site has been tested manually
+## This site has been tested manually by myself, friends, my mentor and fellow students at Code Institute

 Browsers tested:
 * Chrome